open/close all folders

 - Blood Knight: To say he enjoys violence is kind of an understatement.
 More like he is actively addicted to it.

 - The Bully: Johnny is this trope cranked up until the knob snaps off.
 He's not even all that mean, it's just that beating people up is his base state of existence.
 At least a few times it's shown he needs to punch the crap out of things (or people) to keep from going crazy.

 - Cloudcuckoolander: He considers golf cards and a grape to be a good source of income, because grapes might become wine someday and "golfers are notoriously mortal".

 - Defeat Means Friendship: Inverted.
 Johnny seems less hostile towards Max after kicking his butt.

-- The Ditz: Like everything else about him, turned Up to Eleven.
+- The Ditz: Turned Up to Eleven, like everything else about him.
 He's best described as "unhinged".

 - Fiery Redhead: Definitely the loudest and angriest member of his gang.

 - He's on a path to taking that trope literally after being possessed by a weakened Forge

 - Get a Hold of Yourself Man: Parodied.
 He looks like he's slapping R.J., but he's wiping their tears.